About the Choir

 Colin Vassell

-The Black Living Donor Choir perform at many different types of occasions, from local community events to large performances.
-We are based in London but will travel nationally.
+The Black Living Donor Choir perform at different types of events, from small local community events to large performances.
+They are based in London but travel nationally.

-By engaging the Black Living Donor Choir to perform, you are not only experiencing a journey of hope but also supporting the powerful message of transforming lives through organ donation.
+By booking the Black Living Donor Choir to perform at your event, you are not only experiencing a musical journey of hope but also supporting the powerful message of transforming lives through living donation.

 Soulful performances nationwide